 Geographic Funding Priorities

 In addition to the corporate headquarters, located in Birmingham, Alabama, there are eight Construction Materials divisions.
-Further, Vulcan has 344 aggregates operating facilities located in 20 states, the District of Columbia and Mexico and the Bahamas.
+Further, Vulcan has over 400* active aggregates facilities located in 22 states, the District of Columbia, U.S. Virgin Islands, Canada, and Mexico and the Bahamas.
 Regarding proposals submitted to the Foundation, first consideration will be given to those organizations that will benefit the communities where Vulcan employees live and work.
 The Foundation’s giving program is decentralized to spread ownership of the program to a wider base.
 Because unit managers are directly involved with the communities where they do business, decentralization enables the Foundation to be more informed about, and to better address, local needs.
 Proposals submitted to the Foundation should be sent directly to the charitable contributions officer in the appropriate geographical area.
-To obtain the appropriate divisional contact or additional information, please contact firstname.lastname@example.org.
+To obtain the appropriate divisional contact or additional information, please contact email@example.com.

 The Foundation supports many types of worthwhile organizations that enhance the quality of life in Vulcan’s communities.
 The Vulcan Materials Foundation focuses on three areas in particular:

 Special consideration will be given to proposals that integrate two or more of these focus areas.